Classic Viennese Whirl Biscuits are very simple to make. Topped with a glacé cherry or dipped in chocolate, they make a very charming festive gift!

 You don’t need many ingredients to make these meltingly light biscuits.
 Here’s a quick list of what you’ll need to buy –

 Butter.
-You can use either salted or unsalted butter.
-It needs to be at room temperature, but not too soft or oily or the biscuits will not pipe.
+You can use either salted or unsalted softened butter.
+It must be at room temperature, but not too soft or oily or the biscuits will not pipe.

 Even though I add a small amount of salt to the biscuit dough, I prefer using salted butter because I find it gives more flavour to the biscuit.
 If you use unsalted, I would recommend adding a little more salt to the dough.
 Just one plea – don’t use margarine or the recipe will not work!